aus-plant-phenomics-network/appn-schema/doc/appn_Trait.md

 # Trait
 [https://schema.plantphenomics.org.au/Trait](https://schema.plantphenomics.org.au/Trait)

-A concept represented by a Variable.
+A concept represented by a Variable associated with an ObservationUnit.
+In the DDI-CDI Variable Cascade, a Trait is a Concept or ConceptualVariable.

 ![UML diagram for Trait](/ttl_uml/ttl_appn_Trait.png)